 China needs to reflect whether its current trajectory in its ASEAN relations are the best way forward, with an eye on how its more cautious and nuanced diplomacy in the past had worked so well.
 Given the possibility that Chinese and American actions could trigger further regional divisions, ASEAN must arrive at some consensus on how to deal with both China and the US while avoiding having to choose a side, even if this takes the regional grouping out of its comfort zone.

-Henrick Z Tsjeng is Associate Research Fellow with the Regional Security Architecture Programme at the S. Rajaratnam School of International Studies (RSIS), Nanyang Technological University (NTU), Singapore.
+Henrick Tsjeng is Associate Research Fellow with the Regional Security Architecture Programme at the Institute of Defence and Strategic Studies, S. Rajaratnam School of International Studies (RSIS), Nanyang Technological University (NTU), Singapore.